Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

     - II.1.a.i.d: Swiss people love direct democracy, consider it a core part of their national identity and their uniqueness, and worry about it being hampered by EU membership.
   - II.1.a.ii: Why Switzerland joined the Schengen Area.
     - II.1.a.ii.a: Strengthened the Swiss economy, both from tourism and being able to hire cheaper labor from without.
-    - II.1.a.ii.b: Strengthened Swiss Manufacturing/Industry, as they could sell their goods tarrif-free to the EU.
+    - II.1.a.ii.b: Strengthened Swiss Manufacturing/Industry, as they could sell their goods tariff-free to the EU.
     - II.1.a.ii.c: Made it easier for Swiss citizens to travel abroad.
 II.2: The UN - is it not a world government?
 Why not?
 Is it the foundation a global government could be built on?
  - II.2.a: UN in Korea, the closest that the UN came to genuinely acting as a world government.

 II.3: The League of Nations - why did it fail?
 What can its lack of adoption, and lack of 'teeth' tell us about the pitfalls that must be avoided in a global government?
- - II.3.a: The necessity of soverignty, why a supernational entity won't work, and why a global government must be a single entity.
+ - II.3.a: The necessity of sovereignty, why a supernational entity won't work, and why a global government must be a single entity.

 ## III: Consideration of Economic Structures for a Global Government